1968 Kadena Air Base B-52 crash

-On 19 November 1968, a B-52 crashed at Kadena Air Base, on the island of Okinawa, Japan.
+On 19 November 1968, a United States Air Force B-52 Stratofortress crashed at Kadena Air Base on the island of Okinawa, Japan.

 Aborted takeoff

 The United States Air Force (USAF) Strategic Air Command (SAC) B-52D Stratofortress (serial number 55-0103) of the 4252d Strategic Wing had a full bomb load and broke up and caught fire after the aircraft aborted takeoff at Kadena Air Base while it was conducting an Operation Arc Light bombing mission to South Vietnam during the Vietnam War.

 Resultant fire and explosion

 The fire resulting from the aborted takeoff ignited the aircraft's fuel and detonated the 30000 lb bomb load of twenty-four 500 lb bombs, (twelve under each wing) and forty two 750 lb bombs inside the bomb bay and caused a blast so powerful that it created an immense crater under the burning aircraft some 30 ft deep and 60 ft across.
 The blast blew out the windows in the dispensary at Naha Air Base (now Naha Airport), 23 mi away and damaged 139 houses.